anna328p/trump/README.md

 After this, go download MAMP. https://www.mamp.info/en/ Go to preferences, Web Serer and set your Document Root folder to the Trump folder.
 Start the server and navigate to localhost:8888

-If you see some text in the correct font, "Product Sans", you are good to go!
+If you see the homepage, you are good to go!